ShikharKunal/Chatbot_over_PDF_WiDS/WEEK 1/Assignment_1.md

 Implement a digit recognizer model using PyTorch to classify handwritten digits from the MNIST dataset.

 ## Description
-The MNIST dataset is a widely used collection of 28x28 pixel grayscale images of handwritten digits (0 t0 9).
+The MNIST dataset is a widely used collection of 28x28 pixel grayscale images of handwritten digits (0 to 9).
 Your task is to build a digit recognizer model using the PyTorch library that can accurately classify these digits.

 ## Requirements
 1. **Data Loading:** Load the MNIST dataset using PyTorch's data loading utilities.